 For example, blue tongue skinks pee, a common expression of fear in both reptiles and amphibians.
-When Hubby and I first got Morgana, we tried handling her and she made her displeasure known by spraying us with urine.
-Yeech!
+When Hubby and I first got Hermes (Merauke blue tongue), we tried handling him and he made his displeasure known by spraying us with urine.
+Ew!
 But by far the most common expression of fear is running away.

 Pleasure is a bit more complicated than fear, and it’s not all about mating opportunities.
 In my experience, reptile pleasure most often comes from human-reptile interaction, closely related to trust.